mgoldcoin/mgold/platform-features/smart-contracts.md

 ## Scripts' Cost

-For estimation of script cost, we developed an estimator class, that computing cost of scripts in nanoseconds after compilation phase.
-The result of compilation stage is typed abstract syntax tree (AST).
-The estimator class do AST traversal and compute sums for every depth: the biggest depth is an estimation of the operation's complexity.
-We added additional costs for `let` and `+` operators to avoid the node's overstrain.
-We found the most expensive functions:
+We conducted performance tests for all aspects of our scripts.
+For this purpose, we developed an estimator subproject with [JMH](http://openjdk.java.net/projects/code-tools/jmh/), that computes a complexity of scripts after compilation phase by AST (Abstract Syntax Tree) traversal in special _complexity units_. _Complexity units_ is a measure of the script's relative cost: we found out the most expensive operation in terms of computational complexity and defined it equal to 100 complexity units.
+The most expensive functions:
  - base58
  - sigVerify
+In every test, we conducted 10 tests and calculated the average cost.
 The full results of performance tests that we conducted are presented [here](/technical-details/waves-contracts-language-description/script-performance-tests.md).
-As a result, we define the following constraint for a script cost: a script must have a size no more than `20*cost(sigVerify) ≈ 8kB`.
+As a result, we define the following constraint for a script cost: a script must have a size no more 8 kB and must be faster than 20 executions of `sigVerify`, that is most expensive operation.
 The fixed cost for each scripted unit is equal to 400\,000 _wavelets_ (Waves coins, 100\,000\,000 wavelets = 1 Wave), i.e. if you use a scripted asset (smart asset) then you pay 400\,000 wavelets, if you also have a scripted transaction then you have to pay 2 * 400\,000 wavelets.

 **Note.** you can find more technical details about our smart contracts implementation [**here**](/technical-details/waves-contracts-language-description.md).